-This video and article were created in response to a being asked, “how do I truly let go of a woman?” by a member of our Mentoring Men community.
+This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 Bobby,

-Your question plucked a heart chord with me – one that needs to be plucked now and then because it reminds me of the profound transformation that has taken place and one I long for you to experience.
+Your question struck a heart chord with me—one that needs to be struck now and then because it reminds me of the profound transformation that has taken place, one I long for you to experience.

 Your question hit me, too, because it’s an experience fundamental to the masculine journey.